hassan-pmp/pmp/til.md

  -  Listening ctively involves acknowledging, clarifying and confirming, understanding, and removing barriers that adversely affect comprehension.

  - The project manager also needs to be aware of Student-Syndrome—or procrastination—when eople start to apply themselves only at the last possible moment before the deadline, and Parkinson’s Law where work expands to fill the time available for its completion.

+- **Affinity grouping** involves classifyingitems intosimilarcategoriesor collections on the basis of their likeness.
+Common affinity groupings include T-shirtsizing and Fibonaccinumbers.
+- A **function point** is an estimateof the amountof business functionality in an informationsystem.
+Function points are used to calculatea functional size measurement (FSM) of a softwaresystem
+- **Wideband Delphi** is a variation of the Delphi estimating method where SMEscomplete multipleroundsof producing estimatesindividually, with a project team discussion after each round, until a consensusis achieved.
+For Wideband Delphi, those who created the highestand lowestestimates explaintheir rationale, following which everyonereestimates.
+The process repeats until convergenceis achieved.
+Planningpokeris a variation of Wideband Delphi.
+- **Estimating**
+	▶ Analogous Estimation:
+	▶ Parametric Estimation:
+	▶ Bottom-up Estimation:
+	▶ Three Point Estimation:
+-

 - **Conflict Model**

 ▶1- Confronting problem solving: